po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

 * Before starting Module 09, make sure you install Node.js on your machine.
 Refer to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).

-* Because some of the technologies we use in this course do not work well with Node 18, we will lock into Node 16.
+* Because some of the technologies we use in this course like GraphQL and MERN do not work well with Node 18, we will roll back to Node 16.
 Once these problems have been resolved, using Node v18 will be fine.

 * MacOS use `homebrew` to lock into Node 16.

-* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/) to lock into Node 16
+* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/) to lock into Node 16.

 * Also, remind students to have it installed prior to coming to class!